 Yes, there have been a ton of builders that did not have a quality product.
 They simply focused on quantity and not quality.
 This lack of quality created a stereotype that all mobile homes were unsafe tin cans.

-the homes and the people that bought them and the industry suffered immensely for it.
+The homes and the awesome people that bought them and the industry suffered immensely for it.
 That’s why the HUD code was brought to Congress in 1974.
 It was supported by manufacturers that understood quality was the only way to make the industry stronger and able to survive.

 Manufactured Home Facts Everyone Should Know